SumanMishra2004/spectron/README.md

 - Google sign-in only (no passwords!)
 - Post properties with images
 - Select exact location on map
-- Track leads in dashboard
+- Track anonymous feedback in dashboard

 ### For Brokers
 - Monthly subscription via Stripe